-To save the current placement to disk as pre-placement constraints in $\tabularcent placement$ to disk as pre-placement constraints in $\tabularcent placement$
+To save the current placement to disk as pre-placement constraints in .pdc files:

-- 1. Place objects in the design as described in Placing an Object (see page 297).

-3. Configure the dialog with appropriate options and click Finish.
+- 1. Place objects in the design as described in Placing an Object (see page 299). - 2.
+In the Floorplanner view or Package view, click on the Save Pre-placement Constraints toolbar button ( ) to bring up the Save Placement Dialog (see page 185). - 3.
+Configure the dialog with appropriate options and click Finish.